 This is the test used by some universities as part of the entry requirements to law degrees.
 Currently, the only university in Scotland to use this is the University of Glasgow.

 Like UCAT, this test isn't concerned with your academic knowledge.
 Rather, it assesses your aptitude for the skills needed to study law.

 Section A is a computer-based multiple choice exam, which involves reading passages of text and then answering questions on your understanding of them.
 You have 95 minutes to complete this section.
 You are given a mark out of 42 and this is referred to as your LNAT score.

 Section B involves writing an essay from a list of three subjects.
 You are given 40 minutes to complete it.
 This section isn't marked by the test centre, so doesn't contribute to your LNAT score, but it is used by the university to see your ability to construct persuasive arguments and draw conclusions.

 You need to sit the LNAT test in the UCAS year in which you are applying to the university and you can only sit the test once in that period, or cycle.

-There are other deadlines in July 2020 for late applications, but these usually only apply to international applicants.
+There are other deadlines up to 25 July 2022 for late applications, but these usually only apply to international applicants.

 The LNAT website has more detailed information, including what to do if you: